 The first practical benefit of an SSD is that your OS (whether Windows, Linux, Mac, or any) would start to load faster.
 The total time difference can be more than 50% sometimes if you compare it with the HDDS.

 Your software and games will take very less time to boot up.
 And, this will happen not only for some days but permanently.

-The only thing you have to do is to install your OS and other required software on the SSD if you also have an HDD on your system.
+The only thing you have to do is install your OS and other required software on the SSD if you also have an HDD on your system.

 The next benefit is fast file copying and pasting tasks.
 Another thing you would notice is less system noise.
-The HDDs tends to produce a good amount of noise whereas the SSDs are completely silent.
+The HDDs tend to produce a good amount of noise whereas the SSDs are completely silent.
 Another benefit is the less weight and smaller form factor of SATA SSDs.